Estimated reading time: 9 minutes

 This guy is shy and rarely seen but can be found near many of the larger streams, in shallow pools with baseflow.
 About 40mm, they have a varying call, most often an ‘erk…erk…erk’ noise.
 During the breeding season, look out for the male near water or in waterside vegetation.

-Native Reptiles in Blue Mountains region
+Native Reptiles in the Blue Mountains Region

 There are many fascinating reptilian species, often not dangerous, to observe.
 You can find geckos, small skink lizards, dragons, legless lizards, 13 kinds of snakes and one species of goanna.
 That is not to say that there aren’t dangerous animals you’ll have to look out for.
 Dragons of different sizes are diurnal, and there are different snakes like tiger snakes, death adders, Eastern Browns, and many others.

-All in all, there about 60 species of reptiles that make up the Blue Mountains native wildlife.
+All in all, there are about 60 species of reptiles that make up the Blue Mountains native wildlife.
 They are not as widely spread as birds or frogs and reside in certain portions of the Blue Mountains, mainly in the central regions.
 While other kinds are only found in 2 or 3 areas.

 Eastern Water dragon